mjturt/dotfiles/README.md

 ### Appearance
 ![Screenshot](screenshots/screenshot.png?raw=true)

+This screenshot is only one monitor even though its actually [dual monitor setup](screenshots/multimonitor.png?raw=true).

 I use [Dracula colorscheme](https://github.com/dracula/dracula-theme) everywhere on my main machine.
 I have been ported it to many programs that I use but are not supported.
 Fonts that I use are ShureTechMono, Hurmit and Gohu.
 Patched versions with icons can be found from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).